liu-kristina/molecular_docking/README.md

 Extract data from PDBx/mmCIF files (the native Protein Data Bank data file format) using the Biopython library Dock ligands with enzymes, yielding visual and quantitative energy results

-This was developed by Paul A. Craig (Rochester Institute of Technology) and Jessica A. Nash (Molecular Sciences Software Institute).
+Thank you to Paul A. Craig (Rochester Institute of Technology) and Jessica A. Nash (Molecular Sciences Software Institute).